Monday CRM vs Pipedrive 2026: Which CRM Is Actually Worth Your Money?

 Monday CRM Overview

-Monday CRM is the sales-focused product built on top of the Monday.com work OS platform.
-If you've used Monday for project management, you already know the visual, board-based interface.
+Monday CRM is the sales product built on top of the Monday.com work OS.
+If you've used Monday for project management, you'll recognize the visual, board-based interface immediately.
 The CRM version takes that same flexibility and layers in contact management, deal tracking, email integration, and sales automation.

 What Monday CRM Actually Does Well

-Look, the standout feature here is customizability — and I don't mean that in a vague, marketing-speak kind of way.
-Monday CRM genuinely doesn't force you into a rigid workflow.
-You build pipelines that match your sales process.
-You can add custom columns, color-code deal stages, create multiple boards for different products or territories, and link deals to contacts or projects on the same platform.
-For teams with weird or complex sales cycles, this is a bigger deal than it sounds.
+Here's the thing — the biggest strength is customizability, and I mean that in a real, practical way.
+Monday CRM doesn't force you into a preset workflow.
+You build pipelines that match your actual sales process.
+Custom columns, color-coded deal stages, multiple boards for different products or regions, linked deals to contacts or projects on the same platform — you get all of it.
+For teams with unusual or complicated sales cycles, this flexibility matters more than most people realize.

 Monday CRM Pricing (2026)